 WeavEast is a regional network of people and organizations who are making positive social change in Atlantic Canada.
 By connecting changemakers across the region, we help strengthen relationships, reduce fragmentation, amplify each other’s work and catalyze collaborative efforts for social change.

 Starting in 2019, with support from the McConnell Foundation, we began building a supportive ecosystem to connect changemakers and their work.
 We became the backbone organization for getting this network off the ground to meet the need for a trusted, locally-led community for social innovators.
-There were many signs that leaders in our region were seeking collaboration and our assumptions were validated throughout the first year by a diverse and quickly growing support for a regional network.
 We aim to experiment with and scale good ideas, learn from one another, and amplify existing efforts.

 WeavEast’s ongoing priorities are to: